Solomonic & Eversheds Sutherland

 For the first time, key analytics about a case are combined with other data and intelligence gathered for each dispute, becoming an integral part of the working material available for briefing the client.
 This combined dataset, coupled with leading data analytics, frames many of the crucial decisions that a client must navigate, aiding the direction of advice given by practitioners.

 At the same time, internal data gathering has commenced in tandem with the project management component of the strategy.
-Key data points are being collected to build a comprehensive picture not just of each case but of the portfolio of disputes across the function.
+Key data points are being collected to build a comprehensive picture, not just of each case, but of the portfolio of disputes across the function.

 For Paul Worth, the data strand of the strategy is a longer path and one that is at an earlier stage of the development cycle.
-However, he is convinced it will be increasingly important tool which provides statistical context when advising clients.
+However, he is convinced it will be an increasingly important tool which provides statistical context when advising clients.

 Worth concludes, “Solomonic is one tool in our technology and analytics toolbox, and I can only see this intelligence becoming more and more important.
 Corporates are making increasingly data-driven decisions, and the challenge to support them will only grow.
 To me this is a critical part of the evolution of the Eversheds litigation proposition, and we look forward to working with Solomonic on this journey.”